kamialie/ft_ls/README.md

 ### Usage

+compile the project with make command

-run ./ft_ls after compiling the project with any supported flags like you would do with familiar ls command
+run ./ft_ls with any supported flags like you would do with familiar ls command

 ### Project commands